sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/slides.md

 * barbican-api: interaction with users and instances

-* barbican-worker: handles communication with external CAs
+* barbican-worker: used for asyncronous operations to generate keys

 * barbican-retry: legacy service used for TLS certificate generation